Get Schooled

 “Can you tell me about this major I’m interested in?”

-Your advisor should be familiar with many different academic programs offered at your school– take advantage of their knowledge and ask questions about the majors you're interested in.
+Your advisor should be familiar with many different academic programs offered at your school, so take advantage of their knowledge and ask questions about the majors you're interested in.
 They can also refer you to another advisor or professor who can answer more specific questions you may have about a major or program.

-Your advisor works with lots of students at your school, so they’ll most likely have an understanding of what classes they’ve loved and valued in the past, and can give you tips on choosing electives and professors.
+Your advisor works with lots of students at your school, so they’ll likely have an understanding of what classes they’ve loved and valued in the past, and can give you tips on choosing electives and professors.

 “What kinds of careers have graduates of this major pursued in the past?”

 As you think about which major to pursue, it’s good to have a general idea of the kinds of careers and job opportunities available once you graduate.
-Your academic advisor should be able to provide some information about what past alumni have gone on to do professionally and can potentially put you in touch with someone who's working in a career that interests you!
+Your academic advisor should be able to provide some information about what alumni have gone on to do professionally and can potentially put you in touch with someone who's working in a career that interests you!

 “Are there any internships available for students pursuing this major?”